This post may contain affiliate links. Please read our disclosure policy.

 Butterfingers are a very popular American candy bar with a buttery, crispy, layered filling covered in chocolate.

 Butterfinger Cake is, quite honestly, exactly what it sounds like!
 It’s a cake that’s literally infused with caramel goodness, topped with – you guessed it – Butterfinger candy.
-Our recipe is made from chocolate cake mix, which makes it’s incredibly simple to put together.
+Our recipe is made with chocolate cake mix, making it incredibly simple to put together.

 There are two secrets to Butterfinger Cake, and neither secret has anything to do with the actual cake part of the cake.